superyuuki/yuukomponent/readme.md

 3. Write a file.yml containing the items you want to invent to the definitions folder
 4. Reload the plugin

+# Features

+Some cool features that yuukomponent allows you to implement are
+- **Truly** custom items that aren't bound to a single feature the developer adds
+- Custom items with attachments
+- Persistent items which save over restarts
+- Ease of use for developers so additional item features are as easy as two classes
+- Generators which can create user-defined trees of modular components with randomizer included

+# Example

 A modular custom item with reusable behavior is as simple as

 ```yaml
 Shotgun:
   Values: